Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/notescommentslayoutingoptions/getcommentsareawidth/_index.md

 ---
 title: getCommentsAreaWidth
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/notescommentslayoutingoptions/getcommentsareawidth/
+url: /php-java/aspose.slides/notescommentslayoutingoptions/getcommentsareawidth/
 ---

-## getCommentsAreaWidth()  function
+## getCommentsAreaWidth()  method

   Gets or sets the width of the comment output area in pixels (Applies only if comments are displayed on the right).